Top 15 Bird Sanctuaries in India for Bird Lovers

 Kumarakom in Kerala is famous for many things, and one of them is Kumarakom Bird Sanctuary.
 Located on the banks of the Vembanad Lake, its spread over an area of 14 acres of lush dense greenery.
-This bird sanctuary, which is counted among the famous bird sanctuaries in India, attracts bird lovers in large numbers.
+Counted among the famous bird sanctuaries in India, it attracts bird lovers in large numbers.
 One can spot numerous species of resident and seasonal birds here.
 The pristine Pathiramanal Island on the lake is a perfect spot for migratory birds coming from Siberia and Russia.
 The other kinds of birds found here range from woodpeckers, parrots and teals to owls and kingfishers.

 Timings: 6am – 6 pm